ryannfinn/decathlon_data_analysis/README.md

 conda install jupyter
 ```

 The steps proceeding to the result of the analysis are in the analysis.ipynb.
 This [README.md](http://README.md) file provides a brief verbal description and explanation for the analysis.

 The code has to be properly run with the 5 CSVs.
-They should be put in the folder called /dataset.
+They should be put in a folder called /dataset.
+Please create this subfolder in the root directory and put the CSVs there.

 ## Objectives of the Study